-Command in progress (only one command can be processed at a time for each circuit breaker or switch); 1-of-n check (for multiple allocations such as common contact relays it is checked if a command procedure was already initiated for the output relays con- cerned).
-Command Execu- The following is monitored: tion Monitoring Interruption of a command because of a cancel command, Running Time Monitor (feedback message monitoring time) 2.25.1.3 Switchgear Interlocking Interlocking can be executed by the user-defined logic (CFC).
-System interlocking checks in a SICAM[®]/SIPROTEC[®] system are usually categorized as follows: System interlocking checked by a central control system (for interbay interlocking), Zone controlled/bay interlocking checked in the bay device (for the feeder).
-Zone Controlled/Bay Interlocking Zone controlled/bay interlocking relies on the object data base (feedbacks) of the bay unit (here the SIPROTEC [®] 4 relay) as was determined during configuration (see SIPROTEC [®] 4 System Description).
-The extent of the interlocking checks is determined by the configuration and interlock- ing logic of the relay.
-Switching objects that require system interlocking in a central control system are as- signed to a specific parameter inside the bay unit (via configuration matrix).
-For all commands, operation with interlocking (normal mode) or without interlocking (test mode) can be selected: for local commands by reprogramming the settings with password check, for automatic commands, via command processing by CFC and Deactivated Inter- locking Recognition, for local / remote commands, using an additional interlocking disable command, via Profibus.
-Interlocked/ de-interlocked Switching The configurable command checks in the SIPROTEC [®] 4 devices are also called "stan- dard interlocking".
-These checks can be activated via DIGSI [®] (interlocked switching / tagging) or deactivated (non-interlocked).
-De-interlocked or non-interlocked switching means that the configured interlock con- ditions are not tested.
+- Equipment present as output; - Output block (if an output block has been programmed for the circuit breaker, and is active at the moment the command is processed, then the command is rejected); - Component hardware malfunction; - Command in progress (only one command can be processed at a time for each circuit breaker or switch); - 1-of-n check (for multiple allocations such as common contact relays or multiple protection commands configured to the same contact it is checked if a command procedure was already initiated for the output relays concerned or if a protection command is present.
+Superimposed commands in the same switching direction are tolerated).

+Command Execution Monitoring The following is monitored:

+- Interruption of a command because of a cancel command, - Running time monitor (feedback monitoring time).

+2.22.1.3 Switchgear Interlocking

+Interlocking can be executed by the user-defined logic (CFC).
+Switchgear interlocking checks in a SICAM/SIPROTEC 4 system are normally divided in the following groups:

+- System interlocking checked by a central control system (for interbay interlocking), - · Zone controlled / bay interlocking checked in the bay device (for the feeder). - Cross-bay interlocking via GOOSE messages directly between bay controllers and protection relays (with rollout of IEC 61850; inter-relay communication by GOOSE is performed via the EN100 module)

+Zone Controlled/Bay Interlocking Zone controlled / bay interlocking relies on the object database (feedback information) of the bay unit (here the SIPROTEC 4 relay) as was determined during configuration (see SIPROTEC 4 System Description).

+The extent of the interlocking checks is determined by the configuration and interlocking logic of the relay.
+For more information on GOOSE, please refer to the SIPROTEC 4 System Description /1/.

+Switching objects that require system interlocking in a central control system are marked by a specific parameter inside the bay unit (via configuration matrix).

+For all commands, operation with interlocking (normal mode) or without interlocking (test mode) can be selected:

+- · For local commands by reprogramming the settings with password check, - For automatic commands, via command processing by CFC and Deactivated Interlocking Recognition, - For local / remote commands, using an additional interlocking disable command via PROFIBUS.

+Interlocked/ Non-interlocked Switching

+The configurable command checks in the SIPROTEC 4 devices are also called "standard interlocking".
+These checks can be activated via DIGSI (interlocked switching/tagging) or deactivated (non-interlocked).

+De-interlocked or non-interlocked switching means that the configured interlock conditions are not tested.

 Interlocked switching means that all configured interlocking conditions are checked within the command processing.
-If a condition could not be fulfilled, the command will be rejected by a message with a minus added to it (e.g. "CO-"), followed by an operation response information.
-The rejection takes also place if a synchronism check is carried out before closing and the conditions for synchronism are not fulfilled.
-Table 2-22 shows the types of possible commands to switchgear, and the associated annunciations.
-Indications designated with ) are displayed in the represented form in the device display in the event logs and in DIGSI [®] on the other hand, they appear in spontaneous indications taneous indications.
+If a condition could not be fulfilled, the command will be rejected by an indication with a minus added to it, e.g. "CO-", followed by an operation response information.
+The command is rejected if a synchronism check is carried out before closing and the conditions for synchronism are not fulfilled.
+Table 2-17 shows some types of commands and indications.
+The indications marked with ) are displayed only in the event logs on the device display; for DIGSI they appear in spontaneous indications.

-Type of command Control Cause Message Control issued Switching CO CO+/- Manual tagging (positive / nega- tive) Manual tagging MT MT+/- Information state command, Input blocking Input blocking ST ST+/- ) Information state command, Output blocking Binary Output Blocking ST ST+/- ) Cancel Command Cancel CA CA+/-
+Type of Command Control Cause Indication Control issued Switching CO CO+/- Manual tagging (positive / nega- tive) Manual tagging MT MT+/ Information state command, Input blocking Input blocking ST ST+/- ) Information state command, Output blocking Output blocking ST ST+/- ) Cancel command Cancel CA CA+/-

-Table 2-22 Command types and corresponding messages
+Table 2-17 Command types and corresponding indications